-Registration: To ensure all applicants have ample time to complete the registration process, applicants must obtain a Data Universal Number System (DUNS) Number and register online with the System for Award Management (SAM) and with the Grants.gov immediately, but no later than, July 29, 2016.
+Registrations are due: November 9, 2016.
+Applicants are encouraged to obtain a Data Universal Number System (DUNS) Number and register online with the System for Award Management (SAM) and with Grants.gov immediately, but no later than, November 9, 2016.